solana-foundation/developer-content/docs/core/programs/rust.md

 using [Borsh](https://borsh.io/).

-In this example, the `NewAccount` struct defines the structure of the data to store on a new account.
+In this example, the `NewAccount` struct defines the structure of the data to store in a new account.

 ```rust
 #[derive(BorshSerialize, BorshDeserialize, Debug)]